 Is Your Mole Suspicious?

-- Asymmetry – moles that are not cancerous typically have symmetry between the two halves
+- Asymmetry – moles that are not cancerous and typically have symmetry between the two halves

-- Border – benign moles typically have a well-defined, even border
+- Border – benign moles usually having a well-defined, even border

-- Diameter – the size of the mole is also important, as non-suspicious moles are usually smaller
+- Diameter – the size of the mole, is also paramount, as non-suspicious moles are usually smaller

-- Evolving – moles that change size, shape or color over time should be checked by your doctor
+- Evolving – moles that change size, shape, or color over time

 Benefits of Mole Removal

-- Peace-of-mind in knowing the lesion is gone
+- Peace-of-mind in knowing the blemish is gone

-The procedure is quick and relatively comfortable, so you can eliminate unsightly moles without significant disruption to your daily schedule.
+The procedure is quick and easy, eliminating unsightly moles without significant disruption to your daily schedule.
 In most cases, the results of the mole removal are permanent.

-Peace of Mind, Clearer Skin – Mole Removal Beverly Hills
+Peace of Mind, Clearer Skin with Mole Removal in Beverly Hills